tuanardouin/WebSocket-CDK/README.md

 After the completion of this command go in the API Gateway Console and deploy the API.

+On AWS console
+- Go to API Gateway
+- Click on Resources
+- Select "deploy API" option on Action menu.

 ## Usage

 ```
 npm install wscat
 ```

-### Deploy API

-On AWS console
-- Go to API Gateway
-- Click on Resources
-- Select "deploy API" option on Action menu.

 ### Connection